eifuentes/skipgrammar/README.md

-# seqems
+# Seqrep
-A framework for embedding sequences using machine learning.
+A framework for representing sequences as embeddings using machine learning.